Tour around all the beaches and coves in Conil de la Frontera: Which one is your type?

 WHERE TO STAY

-If you really want to enjoy the beaches of Conil de la Frontera, your perfect place is Hotel Fuerte Conil-Costa Luz, facing one of the most beautiful beaches of Spain, La Fontanilla and only 10 minute walk from the centre of Conil de la Frontera.
+If you really want to enjoy the beaches of Conil de la Frontera, your perfect place is Hotel Fuerte Conil-Resort, facing one of the most beautiful beaches of Spain, La Fontanilla and only 10 minute walk from the centre of Conil de la Frontera.
 This is an exclusive Andalucian-style hotel with almost 25,000 m2 of gardens, where you can take part in workshops, visits and free bike routes organized to the Roche coves, among other activities.